storesafe/cordova-sqlite-storage/README.md

 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Android version uses the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
 - Self-test functions to verify proper installation and operation of this plugin
-- Support for *reading* BLOB values from pre-populated databases tested for Android (using built-in android.database implementation as described above) and iOS.
 - Ionic starter template with pre-populated SQLite database at: [jdnichollsc / Ionic-Starter-Template](https://github.com/jdnichollsc/Ionic-Starter-Template)
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch query function
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
-- Pre-populated database support for Windows in addition to ~~Windows in addition to~~ Android and iOS, usage described below
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/Windows is supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)